dgisolfi/CMPT308-Gisolfi/FinalDatabase/FinalDatabase.md

 ## Database Description

 I have chosen to create a relational database of the department I work in, Marist college IT.
+The IT department at Marist is a perfect example of a database as there are many groups of people who interact with each other and have different access, managers, and pay.
+The department itself has many sub-departments that work as small pieces in the main IT department.
+It will be useful to represent these small sub-departments as well as their relationships with the college, technology, and others.
+This Database is a good representation of how the Information department currently is set up and operates, this will help in developing a working database that corresponds to this diagram.

 ### Business Rules